 Plant Clean-Up: Out with the Old, In With the New

 Even low-maintenance native landscapes need occasional trimming to look neat and tidy (and to promote new growth).
 Trimming is best performed during the milder seasons to reduce stress, so now is an ideal time.

 Freeze Damage and Dead Growth

 The biggest clean-up job in your garden in early spring is removing frost-damaged and dead foliage from dormant plants.
-This winter’s prolonged freeze and topsy-turvy weather have been especially hard on plants that are not acclimated to such extreme conditions.
-You may find significant damage throughout your garden, especially on perennials that were actively growing right before the freeze due to unseasonably warm temperatures.
+Periods of prolonged freeze and topsy-turvy weather can be especially hard on plants that are not acclimated to such extreme conditions.
+You may find significant damage throughout your garden, especially on perennials that were actively growing right before a freeze due to unseasonably warm temperatures.

 Any dead foliage should come out now to allow room and light for the newly emerging green we all love to see in spring!

 When deciding whether to dispose of a dead-looking plant, be a little patient.
 Sudden temperature fluctuations, ice and long periods of freezing can send many tender perennials into a prolonged dormancy.
 So, after this difficult winter especially, don’t give up on dead-looking plants right away.
 They may just take longer to regrow.
 As a rule of thumb, give them a season to bounce back.

 I learned this lesson the hard way one spring.
 My two Mexican Bird of Paradise plants showed no sign of life, and I assumed the crazy winter weather had finally killed them off.
 I pulled one plant out by the roots and just cut down the other to about six inches from the ground.
 Within three months, the cut plant was alive and regrown to full size!

 Now I firmly believe the horticultural advice to wait up to three months after a hard winter.
 So give it some time, and your plant may reappear more vigorous than ever.